GoogleCloudPlatform/spinnaker-for-gcp/ci/JENKINS.md

 - `PROPERTIES_FILE`: This is the absolute path to the your generated Spinnaker for GCP properties file.
 - `CI`: This must be set to `true` when running `setup.sh` outside of Cloud Shell.

-Once configured, execute the job to install Spinnaker for GCP.
-Changes to the properties file can be applied by re-running the job.
+1. Execute the job to install Spinnaker for GCP.

+If you change the properties file, apply the change by re-running the job.

 Additional instructions for how to access or manage the deployed Spinnaker application are available [here](https://cloud.google.com/docs/ci-cd/spinnaker/spinnaker-for-gcp#access_spinnaker).